-- Community water systems (non-PRASA) vary from highly organized, registered systems to unregistered, unorganized systems that may require significant maintenance.
+Contributors Mitigators Education and Awareness Community water systems (non-PRASA) vary from highly organized, registered systems to unregistered, unorganized systems that may require significant maintenance.
 There is a high need for continuous capacity building on non-PRASA water systems which are vulnerable and suffer from lack of resources.
-Representatives from community water systems have shown lack of trust in official institutions for recovery. - There is a need for design and technical maintenance expertise of new green infrastructure water management technologies. - Although Federal funding exists for implementation of green infrastructure practices, lack of capacity to develop proposals limits application and prospect applicants. - Reimbursement funding programs are seen as unviable to communities with limited funding.

-- Increased stakeholder engagement to communicate common understanding of risk and gather local insight for solutions. - Minimize displacement of homeowners and vulnerable communities through regional, strategic, and multi-sector mitigation. - Community-driven regional efforts have emerged after the 2017 storms, like the organization OSAN that promotes peer-topeer capacity building approach.
-These may be a best practice model. - On-site rain catchment systems for residential properties have proven to be effective and easy to implement. - Specialized academic institutions present an area of opportunity, continued education and innovation. - Regional Development organizations with USDA and RCAP, can leverage funding and make connection to create opportunities.
+Representatives from community water systems have shown lack of trust in official institutions for recovery.
+There is a need for design and technical maintenance expertise of new green infrastructure water management technologies.
+Although Federal funding exists for implementation of green infrastructure practices, lack of capacity to develop proposals limits application and prospect applicants.
+Reimbursement funding programs are seen as unviable to communities with limited funding. emerged after the 2017 storms, like the organization OSAN that promotes peer-to-peer capacity building approach.
+These may be a best practice model.
+On-site rain catchment systems for residential properties have proven to be effective and easy to implement.
+Specialized academic institutions present an area of opportunity, continued education and innovation.